particle-iot/docs/src/content/datasheets/app-notes/an038-installing-specific-device-os.md

 <sup>1</sup>There is only one version of the Argon NCP firmware in production, so it does not need to upgraded.

 <sup>2</sup>The Tracker SoM NCP firmware was upgraded in Device OS 3.0.0, thus there are two versions in the field.
 It is not necessary or desirable to ever downgrade the Tracker NCP firmware, as the 3.0.0 version is backward compatible with earlier versions.
+See [Argon and Tracker NCP](/reference/developer-tools/jtag/#argon-and-tracker-ncp) for more information.

 There are a number of ways the Device OS version can be upgraded: